 Walking the streets of our subdivision (which lacked sidewalks), we would often find these thin, stiff pieces of steel, usually around 5 or 6 inches long, lying near the gutters.
 Where did they come from?
 I wondered.
 A friend’s brother informed me they were car parts, some part of the suspension or leaf springs or brakes or something, and they fell off of older cars.

 Again, plausible.
 They were usually rusty, like the undersides of cars, and I could imagine some old Chevy (or not-so-old Gremlin) hitting a pothole and spewing these strips of metal from its fender wells.
 But fifteen years later I noticed they were still around.
-Couldn’t be a car part, I realised.
+Couldn’t be a car part, I realized.
 The technology has changed too much for these things to still be as frequent as in my youth.
 It took very little research to find that they’re bristles from the brushes of street sweepers.

 But here’s the greatest mystery—and apocryphal tale—of those long-gone summers.

-One day, I and a few friends were patrolling the neighbourhood on our bikes.
+One day, I and a few friends were patrolling the neighborhood on our bikes.
 We wandered over to the very edge of my allowed-without-informing-mom-in-advance range.
 Perhaps a bit further than that, even; I wasn’t 100% sure I knew my way home.

-We had reached a point at the eastern edge of town where one of the main avenues through the city crossed a road at the city limits and abruptly changed from a paved thoroughfare to a dusty gravel track that faded into chest-high weeds and grasses.
+We had reached a point at the eastern edge of town where one of the main avenues crossed a road at the city limits and abruptly changed from a paved thoroughfare to a dusty gravel track that faded into chest-high weeds and grasses.
 Beyond a rudimentary traffic barricade was a desolate, eerie land of deadly garter snakes and rusty beer cans; of gargantuan tobacco-spitting grasshoppers and dense, impenetrable second- or third-growth woodlots.